 The first banner looks fresh, but you will hardly pay attention to the value proposition they offer, while the second one looks classy, with stress on the text.
-Poor chances you will not notice the offer.
+The chances you will not notice the offer are very low.

-Any newsletter is a flight of imagination.
-You can add anything you wish.
-We also recommend adding seasonal pictures.
-That would make your message match the holiday spirit.
+Any newsletter design is a flight of imagination.
+You can add anything you like.
+We also recommend adding seasonal images.
+That would make your email match the holiday spirit.

-In this template, we decided to use a transparent snowflake.
+In this Christmas template, we decided to use a transparent snowflake.

-Transparent pictures help you make slight changes to your newsletter without changing the total design.
+Transparent images help you make slight changes to your newsletter without changing the total design.

 Please, take a look at the two examples below, and compare them: